Becoming a parent is a life-changing experience that comes with endless responsibilities.

 Infant first aid and child first aid might seem like the same thing, but there are some important differences between the two.
 While both courses cover general first aid skills such as CPR and choking, infant first aid focuses specifically on infants aged 0-12 months.

 One major difference is in the way that infant CPR is performed compared to child or adult CPR.
 Infants require a different technique due to their smaller size and delicate bodies.
-It’s important for parents and caregivers to learn this specialised skill in case of an emergency.
+Parents and caregivers need to learn this specialised skill in case of an emergency.

 Another area where infant and child first aid differ is in how certain injuries or illnesses present themselves in younger children.
 For example, fevers can mean something more serious for infants than they are for older children because their immune systems are not fully developed yet.
 Infant first aid classes will teach parents what temperature range constitutes a medical emergency for babies.

-While there may be some overlap between infant and child first aid courses, it’s crucial for new parents or caregivers of young infants to take a course that specifically covers the unique needs of this age group.
+While there may be some overlap between infant and child first aid courses, new parents or caregivers of young infants must take a course that specifically covers the unique needs of this age group.

 What is Infant First Aid?